ArtPoon/gotoh2/README.md

 # gotoh2
 A lightweight Python/C module for pairwise alignment of genetic sequences.

+## Motivation
-## Why did you bother writing yet another pairwise alignment program?
+Why did I bother writing yet another pairwise alignment program?
 1. This is, in part, a hobby-coding project that I started to keep my C coding skills up (since I do everything in Python and R these days).
 2. There was a major issue where I used to work: the lab relied heavily on an old in-house C program for pairwise alignment that was integrated into most of the bioinformatic pipelines.
 The code was difficult to read, poorly documented, and occasionally yielded inconsistent results (enough to become a problem).
 3. Over the years I've tried other pairwise alignment modules in Python and none<sup>1</sup> were as fast, customizable and easy to use as calling an alignment function from the [HyPhy shared library](https://github.com/veg/hyphy-python).
 However, calling HyPhy -- an extensive software package for phylogenetic sequence analysis -- is kind of overkill.